BibartAlexandru/IBT-Bridge/README.md

 ## IBT Bridge 🌉.

-Centralized token bridge from Ethereum ↔️ Sui.
+Centralized token bridge Ethereum ↔️ Sui.

 ### How to use